Health Benefits of Fermented Foods

 #2 VARIETY

 Important to have enough fermented foods to choose from, but not be overwhelmed by choice.
-At Olive My Pickle, we have over 35 varieties, which is a lot!
+At Olive My Pickle, we have 40+ varieties, which is a lot!

 The key is eating an abundance of different types of probiotic bacteria, consistently introduced to the resident microbiome.
 The probiotics you eat are ‘visitors’ in your gut.
 They are welcome guests that travel through your digestive tract.